-The only alternative was to make it myself because I wanted an extravegent cake big enough to feed all our guests without the £1000 price tag.
+The only alternative was to make it myself because I wanted an extravagant cake.
+I wanted a cake big enough to feed all our guests but without the £1000 price tag.

-I was up for the challenge.
-A little nervous though, because my sweet talents were in desserts rather than cake decorating but I took the chance, and after weeks of research and sketching, I designed my dream wedding cake.
+I was up for the challenge but a little nervous.
+My sweet talents were in desserts not in cake decorating but I took the chance and after weeks of research and sketching, I designed my dream wedding cake.

-It incorporated every element of our wedding, the snow, centerpieces, colour scheme, flowers, lighting, decorations and my dress.
+It incorporated every element of our wedding, the snow, centrepieces, colour scheme, flowers, lighting, decorations and my dress.

 A DAY IN MY SWEET KITCHEN

-and my ears guiding me through the thick cloud of icing sugar seperating me from my girls who are running around singing into my rolling pin ‘microphone’.
+Sticky caramel on the tip of my nose as my ears guide me through the thick cloud of icing sugar separating me from my girls who are running around singing into my piping bag ‘microphone’.

 YOUR GUARRANTEE/ WHAT ANGERS ME MOST

-Do you know what you’re missing and how deprived your tastebuds must be?”
+I’m like “What!
+Seriously!
+Do you know what you’re missing and how deprived your taste buds must be?”